wolf/git-intermediate-presentation/git-intermediate-preso-outline.md

             * you made commits on master that now you've decided should be on a branch instead -- answer: rebase
         * do I want to talk about it this way?  or just cover rebase -i and mention the problems as we fix them
     * Everything is fixable as long as you committed
-    * Uncommitted changes that you lost cannot be retrieved by Git
+    * The worst case: uncommitted changes that you lost cannot be retrieved by Git

     * The reflog

 * Using changelists
+    * controlling what goes in your next commit
+    * using branches instead
 * things you can do in IntelliJ with the log pane
 * the power of git log on the command line (things you _can't_ do in IntelliJ)
     * -S (pick-axe)